kevinold/serverless-tutorial-fluentconf-2017/README.md

     - (Optional) [Install the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) or update the version you to the latest.
 4. Run `yarn install`
-5. Run `yarn run build:examples` to download node dependencies for all examples OR run `yarn install` inside of each directory.
+5. Run `yarn run build:examples` (*Mac and Linux only -- may not work on Windows*) to download node dependencies for all examples *OR* run `yarn install` inside of each directory